Alwin-Lin/GCP-automation/README.md

 ## Getting started

-#1. <a href="https://cloud.google.com/resource-manager/docs/creating-managing-projects">Create a new project</a> and grant acces to cloud storage
+If this the first time, <a href="https://cloud.google.com/resource-manager/docs/creating-managing-projects">Create a new project</a> and grant acces to cloud storage

-#2.
 Run setup.sh

-#3.
 Run cloneAndBuild.sh

-#4.
 Run triggerCreation.sh

-#5 Push a change onto GitHub to check if everything works
+Push a change onto GitHub to check if everything works

-What each files do
+## What each files do
+### setup.sh

-setup.sh: This creates android SDK and tar image, as well as assing google cloud storage
+This creates android SDK and tar image, as well as assing google cloud storage

+### cloneAndBuild.sh
-cloneAndBuild.sh: This adds cloudbuild config to your project and validates by running a local build
+This adds cloudbuild config to your project and validates by running a local build

+### triggerCreation.sh
-triggerCreation.sh: This links Google cloud build to GitHub
+This links Google cloud build to GitHub

-Template file.
+### Template
 This contains google cloud build config, this will be coppied to the project folder